gurveer6123-coder/Lab-3-Centralized-DHCP-DNS-DHCP-Relay-Network-Troubleshooting/README.md

 administratively down
 ```

-indicates that the interface was manually disabled through configuration.
+indicates that the interface has been manually disabled using the Cisco `shutdown` command.

+---

+# Fixing the Router Interface

-The problem was fixed using:
+The interface was restored using:

 ```text
 configure terminal